 There can be no assurance that a lease will be renewed at maturity or that another tenant will take over the lease.
 The default, insolvency or bankruptcy of a tenant may result in the cancellation and termination of that tenant's lease.

-To reduce these risks, BTB attempts to lease to creditworthy tenants, generally conducts credit assessments for new tenants and attempts to obtain financial guarantees from tenants.
+To reduce these risks, BTB attempts to lease to creditworthy tenants and generally conducts credit assessments for new tenants and attempts to obtain, in some cases, financial guarantees from them.

 Liquidity